 - Where can I find information about campus events?
 The academic calendar?

 We are unable to extend deposit deadlines for families who are hoping to visit campus.
 Since making an in-person visit to campus is not currently an option, we have created a robust resource for admitted students and families at oxy.edu/welcome.
-You will find videos of campus; interviews with current students; webinars about academic resources, housing, pre-health advising, and athletics; as well as direct contact information for faculty, staff and students.
+There you will find videos of campus; interviews with current students; webinars about academic resources, housing, pre-health advising, and athletics; as well as direct contact information for staff and students.

 There are no changes to the way Occidental awards AP, IB and A-level credits this year, even with the changes made to the format of the test environments.

 First-year students may be granted credit for subjects in which they have completed College Board Advanced Placement examinations with scores of 4 or 5, or International Baccalaureate scores of 6 or 7 in Higher Level (HL) courses.
 Credit for GCE A-level exams is awarded by department petition.

 We recognize that many families have been impacted by the current economic conditions.
 Occidental College is committed to meeting 100% of demonstrated financial need of its students.
 Due to this commitment, the majority of Occidental’s financial aid budget is allocated to need-based grants.
 When family financial situations change, families can submit an appeal letter to the Director of Financial Aid and, upon review, may be eligible for more need-based grants.

 Families can submit their appeal letters here.
 Please note that appeals are only granted to families who have documented changes in their financial status from what was reported in the FAFSA and CSS/Profile.
 You typically must provide supporting documentation for your appeal letter.
 Additional information about what kind of supporting documentation is necessary for your appeal, and what types of appeals are honored, is available on our Special Circumstances page.